Stressed? Worried about losing your home?

-- Helps end the stress and worry caused by continual creditor calls
+- Ends the stress and concern caused by continual creditor calls.

-- Focuses creditor attention on the Liquidator and not the director
+- Focuses creditor attention onto the Liquidator and away from the director.

-- Helps protect a director from Personal Liability for unpaid tax liabilities – see the Director Penalty page
+- Can protect a director from Personal Liability for unpaid tax liabilities – see the Director Penalty page.

-The role of the liquidator in a Creditors Voluntary Liquidation
+The role of the liquidator in a Voluntary Liquidation

 The Liquidator will;

-- Report to ASIC any issues found through the investigation process
+- Report to ASIC and creditors any issues found in the liquidation process.

 When a liquidator is appointed, the directors powers are immediately suspended.

-The liquidator takes control of the company and reports to the creditors and the ASIC.
-The directors are obliged to assist the Liquidator in the winding up process.
+The liquidator takes control of the company and reports to creditors and the ASIC.
+The directors are only obliged to provide reasonable assistance to the Liquidator in the winding up process.

-Once appointed, the liquidator will take control of, and sell the remaining assets as well as undertake an investigation in order to explain the reasons for the company’s failure.
+Once appointed, the liquidator will take control of, and sell all remaining assets as well as undertake an investigation in order to explain the reasons for the company’s failure.

-- details of all the assets and liabilities of the company at the date of liquidation
+- details of the assets and liabilities of the company.

-If the Liquidator believes there has been any breaches of the Corporations Act, he will report to the ASIC and the creditors who will consider the appropriate course of action in the circumstances.
+If the Liquidator believes there has been any breaches of the Corporations Act, he must report to the ASIC and the creditors who will consider and determine the appropriate course of action.

 Liquidation need not be a traumatic experience.
-If you are considering liquidation, talk to us.
-We’ll provide honest advice and information about your situation at no cost and without obligation.
+Talk to us.
+We provide honest advice and information at no cost and without obligation.

-- the company entered into any transactions that may be voidable or able to be overturned for the benefit of creditors
+- the company entered into any transactions that may be considered voidable or able to be challenged for the benefit of creditors.

-- there are any unreasonable or uncommercial transactions that can be recovered.
+- there are any preferential payments or uncommercial transactions that can be challenged.

-There is no set time frame to complete a liquidation however The Insolvency Experts usually try to complete a simple liquidation within 6 to 8 months.
-Occasionally , if a matter is complex, a liquidation may take longer than this.
+There is no set time frame to complete a liquidation.
+However The Insolvency Experts provide a premium service and try to complete a simple liquidation within 4 – 6 months.
+Occasionally, if a matter is complex, a liquidation may take longer than this.

 The time it takes to complete a liquidation depends upon whether;

-- any legal actions are commenced – say for the recovery of debts
+- any legal proceedings are commenced – say for the recovery of debts.

-- the ASIC has given clearance for the matter to be finalised.
+- the ASIC has given clearance so the matter to be finalised.

-While a liquidation may take a number of months to complete, directors will usually have very little involvement in the process.
+Apart from providing reasonable assistance, a directors will usually have very little involvement in the liquidation process.